We welcome medical students from Baylor College of Medicine and U.S. medical schools to rotate with our department and gain experience in Urology.

 You will be asked to rank your preference of months, of the months you apply.
 We do try to balance students across the months based on multiple factors.

 - All students (BCM and visiting) MUST follow the BCM rotation calendar.
 Students should only apply to blocks for which they know that they will be able to attend the full rotation according to the BCM’s Academic Calendar.
 No exceptions.

-- All visiting medical students are required to attend Visiting Student Orientation on the first day of the clinical elective rotation.
+- All visiting medical students are required to attend Visiting Student Orientation with the Office of the Registrar on the first day of the clinical elective rotation.
 No exceptions.